 If these steps are not enough, there are blue light blocking computer glasses available to help manage how much blue light your eyes are being exposed to.

 How to Prevent Harmful Blue Light Exposure

 Instead of just managing your symptoms, how would you like to prevent them?
 You’re in luck.
 Gunnar Eyewear has developed patented lens technology designed to filter and balance light while absorbing 65% of blue light emitted from digital devices.
 Computer glasses are the best way to prevent harmful blue light exposure combined with periodic breaks and limited screen time.

 What is the Perfect Eyewear for Screen Viewing

 Gunnar offers the only patented computer lens technology solution recommended by doctors to protect and enhance your vision.
 There are several stylish frames that you can choose from and different lenses that fulfill your needs.
 Prescription Rx eyeglasses are available for anyone who requires corrective lenses.

 Amber: Best enhancement of contrast and visual performance while minimizing screen glare and diminishing the harshest parts of the color spectrum.
 This lens filters 65% of harmful high-intensity blue light from your screens.

-Whether you work on a computer for 8 hours a day, enjoy video games, or love TV you are being exposed to harmful blue light every minute you look at a screen.
+Whether you work on a computer for eight hours a day, enjoy video games, or love watching TV, you are being exposed to harmful blue light every minute you look at a screen.
 Remember to take periodic breaks to rest your eyes, use eye drops, and limit your screen time.
 But for the moments where you can’t take a break, there is a solution.
-Gunnar Optiks computer glasses will help prevent CVS and alleviate any symptoms you may already be facing.
+Gunnar computer glasses will help prevent CVS and help alleviate symptoms you may already be experiencing.